meltaxa/slackview/README.md

 1. Click Install App to Workspace

-   Accept permissions by clicking "Allow" button.
+   Accept permissions by clicking the "Allow" button.

 1. Copy the Bot User OAUTH Token value and update it in the config.yml file.